Funding and Supporters

 The Children’s Hospital at Westmead generously provides office space and infrastructure support within Kids Research.

 The Royal Australasian College of Physicians (RACP) supports the production of the annual report and provides important links to clinicians who contribute data to the APSU.

 Financial contributions have been received from the following study groups using the APSU to conduct surveillance.

-- Acute flaccid paralysis: Department of Health & Ageing
+- Acute flaccid paralysis: Commonwealth Department of Health

-- Congenital cytomegalovirus infection: Virology Division, Dept of Microbiology, South Eastern Area Laboratory Service (SEALS), Sydney Children's Hospital
+- Congenital cytomegalovirus infection: Virology Division, Department of Microbiology, South Eastern Area Laboratory Service (SEALS), Sydney Children's Hospital

 - Hepatitis C virus infection - National Centre in HIV Epidemiology and Clinical Research